Explorer09/cpustress-ubcd/README.md

 License
 -------

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2 (only).
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2 only, as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+The text of the GNU General Public License version 2 can be read at 'cpustress/gpl-2.0.txt'

 Please note that some programs included in this image might be licensed under different terms.
 The GNU General Public License is applied to the initrd